erglo/wow-mission-report-button-plus/README.md

 # Mission Report Button Plus

-Adds a right-click menu to the mission report button on the minimap (aka. the `Garrison-\ExpansionLandingPageMinimapButton`) for selecting mission reports of previous expansions.
+Adds a right-click menu to the mission report button on the minimap (aka. the `Garrison-/ExpansionLandingPageMinimapButton`) for selecting mission reports of previous expansions.
 *(See full feature list [below](#features))*

-**Note:
-If you're using an add-on manager, like eg. the CurseForge App, you need to change the "Release Type" to `Beta` in order to find this add-on.**

 ![Button tooltip and right-click menu with expansion names](.screenshots/mbrp_tooltip-dropdown.jpg "Right-click on the Kyrian mission report button on the minimap opens the menu.")
 ![The right-click menu with in-progress mission infos](.screenshots/mbrp_dropdown_bfa-missioncount.jpg "Mouse-over a menu entry shows details about running missions.")
 (More images on this [project's screenshots page](https://www.curseforge.com/wow/addons/mission-report-button-plus/screenshots))

 ## About this add-on